esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Identity
   - Identity provider(IdP)( In a federated network, the service that holds the user account and performs authentications like Azure Active Directory is the identity provider for Office 365)
   - Attributes(unique property in a user's account details, such as employee ID)
-  - Certificates
+  - Certificates(a digital certificate where two keys are generated, a public key and a private key.The private kay is used for identity)
-  - Tokens
+  - Tokens(a digital token, such as a SAML token used for federation services, or a token used by Open Authentication(OAuth2))
-  - SSH keys
+  - SSH keys(linux server, instead of using username and password)
-  - Smart cards(a credit card-loke token with a certificate embedded on a chip;it is used in conjunction with a pin)
+  - Smart cards(a credit card-loke token with a certificate embedded on a chip;it is used in conjunction with a pin.Physical card)
 - Account types
   - User account
   - Shared and generic accounts/credentials